14 Top-Rated Attractions & Things to Do in Toulon

 The Bay of Toulon is considered Europe's most beautiful harbor, but it is also a busy working port.
 In fact, there are multiple ports where fishing boats and yachts are docked, as well as where ferries and cruise ships depart.

 Besides its military and commercial purposes, the Toulon harbor is the launching point of ferry routes.
-From the Port of Toulon, tourists can take boat rides to many of the attractions in the area, including La Seyne-sur-Mer and Les Sablettes beaches.
+From the Port of Toulon, you can take boat rides to many of the attractions in the area, including La Seyne-sur-Mer and Les Sablettes beaches.

 From May through October, a ferry service is available to the idyllic Porquerolles Island, one of the Îles d'Or (Golden Islands), which are also known as the Îles d'Hyères.
 The ferry ride takes about 75 minutes.
-Ferries also depart from the Port of Toulon to the Island of Corsica and to Italy's Sardinia.
+Ferries also depart from the Port of Toulon to the Island of Corsica and Italy's Sardinia.

 3. Mont Faron

-The most dominating landmark of Toulon, the impressive Mont Faron can be reached by foot, car, or the Téléphérique du Faron (cable car).
+Presiding over the city of Toulon, the impressive Mont Faron can be reached by foot, car, or the Téléphérique du Faron (cable car).
 It is possible to walk from Place de la Liberté, in the city's center, for about 40 minutes, traversing the Parc des Lices and including a steep climb up the footpaths to the summit.

 The cable car offers the most spectacular transfer to Mont Faron.
 The ride features breathtaking panoramic vistas of the Bay of Toulon and the landscape of the Le Var region.